freeradical13/freeradical13.github.io/index.md

 #### Blood

-[Blood][] is a liquid that includes blood plasma, glucose, proteins, clotting factors, electrolytes, hormones, O<sub>2</sub>, CO<sub>2</sub>, hormones, waste, and more.
+[Blood][] is a liquid (and connective tissue) that includes blood plasma, glucose, proteins, clotting factors, electrolytes, hormones, O<sub>2</sub>, CO<sub>2</sub>, hormones, waste, and more.
 [Blood plasma][] is everything in the extracellular matrix of blood cells.
 [Blood serum][] is everything in blood except for blood cells and clotting factors.
 Normal blood pH is about 7.4.

 ##### Blood Cells